kart699/webroot/README.md

 ##### Submit phishquery on the object (URL or IP).
-This endpoint is used for sending URIs (URL or IP) where you call back later to get result.
+This is used for sending URIs (URL or IP) where you call back later to get result.
 - input : An URL or IP for which you want to retrieve information.
 ```
 _fetch $SrcIP from threatsample limit 1